-From what once started as a pie in the sky has become a blossoming and buttery business.
+From what once started as a pie in the sky has become a blossoming business.

 Two years ago, Denise Pendleton moved to Sheffield and for love nor money couldn’t find a job.
 She was once part of the management team at Egg cafe and loved it but couldn’t get a food related job anywhere.
 One day hungry and bored of handing out CV’s in Sheffield city centre she was sat outside Greggs almost in tears as there was no where she could eat or grab a quick bite and go.
 Denise has been veggie for 15 years and had to go gluten free 4 years ago after being told she had coeliac disease.
 That’s when it hit her, like an iconic pie in the face or an apple pie-shaped light bulb above her head – “gluten free pies”.